afronski/om-my-game-of-life/README.md

 ```

 Option `auto` means that it will automatically recompile when any script will change.
 Then you can open file from `resources/index.html` in your browser of choice.

+## Improvements

+- Blocking ability to add new cells when undo is active.
+- Adding new cells should add events when you already have history.
+- Performance.